joehutchison10/Calculating-User-Churn-Rates-with-SQL/README.md

 The database used was self-created, which is named subscriptions.
 It has the columns: id, subscription_start, subscription_end, and segment.

-I will now break down this query to explain my approach to this problem.
+I will now explain the technical approach to this problem.

 ### To see the column names of the dataset, and then to identify which months Churn Rate can be calculated for.